josephmckinsey/editing-with-llms/BAYESIAN_EXPERIMENT.md

 - Reasoning tokens improve precision and probably recall too.
 - Describing that the model should prioritize precision is helpful.
 - Asking to restrict its answers to a specific scope produces better precision at a marginal cost to scope.

+I think that having the scope restriction on by default would be best here.

 Crucially, no configuration of Gemini 2.5 Flash seems to be sufficient to do these sort of basic typo checking operations on mathematical text, and even a conservative approach does not lead to good precision.